One of the greatest assets of Albania is its coastline, the waters and the beaches of which results very clean by Mediterranean norms.

 It is located south of Tirana west of Kavaje.
 This is a vast sandy beach and an amazing pine forest near the beach.
 The waters are crystal clear.

 It is located about an hour drive north of Tirana.
 It is a small beach town.
-After the construction of a new road the access to the beach is easier.
+After the construction of a new road, the access to the beach is easier.
 This beach has a great future.
 To complete the scenery there are wetlands and pine trees nearby.

 On the other hand, a holiday on the Ionian coast is also very interesting.
-The Ionian coast is very rugged with rocky coves along the narrow coastal strip and steep mountains rising almost straight up almost much of its length.
+The Ionian coast is very rugged with rocky coves along the narrow coastal strip and steep mountains, rising straight up almost much of its length.
 Geologic activity and erosion have created many caves at the base of these cliffs, some of which were inhabited in prehistoric times.

 Ionian coast is known and preferred among our guest for its small isolated beaches and deep sea waters.
 We offer different type of accommodations starting from the best ones (like the Drymades Inn) or the most typical and interesting ones (like the bungalow village of Porto Palermo).

-This part of the coast is preferred destination for both young and older people.
+This part of the coast is a preferred destination for both young and older people.
 Again if you feel like don’t want to spend all the time lying by the sea , you can choose a mix sea holiday which will permit you to visit the different charming medieval villages of the area with their very old frescoed churches, imposing castles and astonishing views.
-Numerous possibilities for under-water diving exist also.
+Numerous possibilities for under-water diving also exists.
 Areas worth mentioning are the Cape of Rodon, Cape of Lagji around the Peninsula of Karaburun, the island of Sazan, beach of Dhermi etc, which have a rich flora and fauna, wrecked ships, corals as well as objects of archeological values.
 The main beaches on the Ionian coast are Dhermi, Jala, Himara, Qeparoi, Borsh, Saranda and Ksamil.
 This area is also known as the Albanian Riviera.

 Saranda Beach is located directly opposite to the Greek Island of Corfu.
 It takes half an hour by ferry to ride between the two countries.
 Saranda is a neat sand and pebble beach with crystal clear waters.